arkurpas/Object-detection-ABB-RobotStudio/README.md

 * model.py - code responsible for model training.
 It includes functions for loading the SSD model as well as Faster R-CNN and Mask R-CNN.
 * k-mean-filtering.py - code responsible for clustering some input pictures.
 * model_evaluation.py - code to evaluate the model's performance with unseen images.
 * polygon2mask.py - code that loads an XML file created after the annotation process and, based on polygon coordinates, generates a mask for each image.
 Each mask is represented with its own grayscale color.
 This step was preparatory for training the Mask R-CNN model.
+Finnaly segmentation was not used in this project, but I left this piece od code because it can be used anytime.
+* OCR.py - The code is responsible for locating a specific word.
+While it's not utilized in the main program, the concept was to search for previously defined flavors within images

 Folders: